 My arms are tired from fighting, defending, and praying.
 I just.want.to.sit.down…curl up in the fetal position or slump down is more like it.
 From now on though, I think I need to call those moments, my “Moses moments.”

 There Moses stood, holding the staff of God high so Joshua and his army would have the advantage over the Amalekites.
 But he got tired and rightly so.
 War is tiring.
 Keeping the advantage is tiring.
 And all poor old Moses wanted to do was rest.

 We’ve seen in the Bible, our friends matter.
 Remember the story of the paralytic whose friends lowered him through a hole in the roof they cut so Jesus could heal their friend?
-It’s become one of my favorite stories in the Bible, for the reason I’m about to explain.
+It’s become another one of my favorite stories in the Bible for the reason I’m about to explain.

 Moses’ friends knew he was tired.
 They also witnessed the fact that every time he lowered his arms, the advantage of war shifted.
-So they brought him a rock to sit on, to take a load off and then, they stood on each side and held his hands up for him.
+So they brought a rock for him to sit on and take a load off…and then, they stood on each side and held his hands up for him!